 Alumni of the Rocketry Challenge have gone on to attend top universities and work as engineers at some of the top aerospace manufacturers in the country.

 Sponsored by the Aerospace Industries Association (AIA), the National Association of Rocketry (NAR) and more than 20 aerospace industry partners, The American Rocketry Challenge is the aerospace industry’s flagship program designed to encourage students to study science, technology, engineering and math (STEM).
 Other partners providing support for the program include the National Aeronautics and Space Administration, the Department of Defense, the American Association of Physics Teachers and The Mars Generation.

-A pool of over $100,000 in scholarships and prizes is shared by the top 10 teams.
-Raytheon Company sponsors the winning team to participate in an annual International Rocketry Challenge, which alternates each year between the Paris Air Show and the Farnborough International Airshow in London.
+A pool of over $100,000 in cash and prizes is shared by the top 10 teams, with Raytheon Company sponsoring the winning team’s trip to participate in the International Rocketry Challenge.

 Please contact Caitlin Hayden for press inquiries or additional information

 The International Rocketry Challenge is the culmination of four separate competitions held annually around the globe: The American Rocketry Challenge sponsored by the Aerospace Industries Association (AIA) and the National Association of Rocketry (NAR); the United Kingdom Aerospace Youth Rocketry Challenge (UKAYRoC) sponsored by ADS, the UK Aerospace, Defense, Security and Space association; and the French Rocketry Challenge sponsored by Groupement des Industries Francaises Aeronautiques et Spatiales (GIFAS), the French aerospace industries association and the Japanese Rocketry Challenge, sponsored by the Society of Japanese Aerospace Companies and the Japan Association of Rocketry.